Hernandiaz035/anemometer/README.md

 * Use of mechanical parts that could suffer wear under hostile weather, like bearings getting rust.
 * Needs some optical or magnetic encoder, in case this are homemade, they would have a poor resolution.
 * For wind direction meassure is necesary a "wind vane", in case this is homemade preserve a absolute refference with an encoder is a complex task.

+## Hardware
+This project will be aproached on the described below:
+* A Microchip microcontroller from pic18 family, 18F2550 because of it clock speed.
+* 16mm Waterproof ultrasonic chinese transducers 40kHz.
+* Several electronics for power supply and signal filtering.

+# Software
+* PICC CCS.
+* Proteus for simulation.
+* Matlab to build and test the equations system willing to be independet of sound speed constant.